 Same-sex relations between two women was never against the law

-1973 homosexuality reclassified in the Statistical Manual of Disorders from a Mental Disorder to sexual orientation disturbance – (Still Concerning)
+Homosexuality was reclassified in the Statistical Manual of Disorders in the UK from a Mental Disorder to sexual orientation disturbance – (the reclassification was still concerning)

-The American Diagnostic Statistical Manual of Mental Disorders,(DSM) had homosexuality removed, for it previously was listed as a mental disorder, but instead was rebranded as “sexual orientation disturbance”.
-Which is still concerning.
+The American Diagnostic Statistical Manual of Mental Disorders,(DSM) had homosexuality removed, for it previously was listed as a mental disorder, but was rebranded as “sexual orientation disturbance”.
+Still concerning.

 DSM, see above, totally drops all rebranded words for homosexuality from being listed as a mental disorder.